Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you encounter an inconsistency or any other problem, please let us know.
 We'll dispatch a team of highly trained rubber duckys to deal with with it immediately.

+### How often will Kaeon FUSION be updated?

+At the time of writing,
+Kaeon FUSION has officially been in development for about 5 months, and was built upon things that were in development for about 1 year before the project began.
+You should expect to see several minor updates per month, with major updates occuring between once per month and once every three months.

+### What should we expect to see in the next major updates?

+At the time of writing,
+our main focus is on optomizing the perfomance of scripts written using the standard interface and on polishing the web development and machine code interfaces.
+We also intend to redevelop our IDE with a far more sophisticated UI.

 ### I would like to use Kaeon FUSION in a commercial project.
 Who do I make the check out to?

 Kaeon FUSION is licensed under the Apache License 2.0.